ogg25/camera-enhancer-docs/programming/android/api/zoom-setting/zoom-focus.md

 ## enableAutoZoom

-DCE auto zoom mode can be enabled if user is using DCE to enhance decode performance.
-The auto zoom mode is base on decode region predicted algorithm.
-In DCE auto zoom mode, If the lastest decoded frame is predicted to contain a barcode but fail on decoding, DCE will control the camera to zoom in to approach the barcode region.
+DCE auto zoom mode can be enabled if the user is using DCE to enhance decode performance.
+The auto zoom mode is based on decode region predicted algorithm.
+In DCE auto zoom mode, If the lastest decoded frame is predicted to contain a barcode but fails on decoding, DCE will control the camera to zoom in to approach the barcode region.
 To enable auto zoom mode:
 ```java
     mCamera.enableAutoZoom(true);